This page is stale. I haven’t updated it since late 2020. Some information shared here might be obsolete now.

 Welcome to my blog!
 If you are on this page, you are probably new to this blog.
 Let me start by introducing myself.
-I run this blog and go by my pen name re-ynd (don’t ask, long story).
+I run this blog and go by my pen name re-ynd (pronounced as rewind, don't ask why the name, long story).
 Once in a while my wife also writes an article or two and goes by the pen name of mrs. re-ynd.
 We retired early at the age of 37.
 I started this blog to share my experience with others so others can plan their retirement and get a glimpse of our post retirement life.

 Too much to read?

 When I started the blog, I thought of writing about financial planning for early retirement.
 But as friends and family asked me to write more about my post retirement life, I started writing on a variety of topics.
 As a result, there are now more than 200 posts!
 New readers might find it confusing and too much to read.
 To help you find posts on topics of your interest I have a few links below that you can follow.

 If you have all the time in the world and want to read absolutely every single article then you can start from my very first post.
 Then keep clicking on the NEXT post at the bottom of each post to continue to the next one.
 Be prepared for a long ride!

 For others, follow the links based on your interest

 - Financial planning: If you are here to learn about financial planning to retire early, then the topics under financial planning is a good start.

 - Calculators: To help aid you in financial planning, there are several useful calculators too.